hamzak-27/xml_compliance_against_iso_rules_2/DEPLOYMENT.md

 4. **Build Failures**: Dependencies or build issues
    - Check Docker build logs: `sudo docker-compose logs`
    - Ensure all files are committed to repository

+5. **OpenAI Dependency Error**: `TypeError: Client.__init__() got an unexpected keyword argument 'proxies'`
+   - This is fixed with pinned dependency versions in requirements.txt
+   - If still occurring, redeploy with the updated requirements.txt

 ## Support